ThomasFaria/classif-win-challenge/README.md

-# codif-ape-nace-revision
+# classif-win-challenge
-Centralized repo on nace revision
+Centralized repo on classif-win-challenge